-On February 22, 2013, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 15,000.00422 shares of its Series A 0% convertible preferred stock and the warrants to purchase shares of its common stock, for an aggregate purchase price of approximately \$15.0 million (the Preferred Stock Offering).
-The closing of the Preferred Stock Offering occurred on February 26, 2013, in which the Company received approximately \$15.0 million in gross proceeds.
+On February 22, 2013, the Company entered into a Securities Purchase Agreement with certain institutional investors, pursuant to which the Company sold, in a registered offering, an aggregate of 15,000.00422 shares of its Series A 0% convertible preferred stock and the warrants to purchase shares of its common stock, for an aggregate purchase price of approximately \$15.0 million (the February 2013 Preferred Stock Offering).
+The closing of the February 2013 Preferred Stock Offering occurred on February 26, 2013, in which the Company received approximately \$15.0 million in gross proceeds.
 Subject to certain ownership limitations, shares of Series A 0% convertible preferred stock are convertible, at the option of the holder thereof, into an aggregate of up to 12,072,438 shares of common stock, and the warrants are exercisable to purchase an aggregate of up to 6,036,219 shares of common stock.
 Each warrant has an exercise price of \$1.18 per share, equal to the closing bid price of common stock on February 21, 2013.
 The warrants are immediately exercisable and expire five years after its issuance.
-As of March 31, 2013, the Company issued an aggregate of 8,018,112 shares of common stock upon conversion of 9,963 shares of the Series A 0% convertible preferred stock.

-Upon issuance, we estimated the fair value of the warrants issued in the Preferred Stock Offering to be approximately \$5.4 million using the Black-Scholes pricing model.
-Also, upon issuance, we recognized approximately \$4.6 million as a one time, non-cash deemed dividend related to the beneficial conversion feature connected to the preferred stock in the Preferred Stock Offering.
+Upon issuance, we estimated the fair value of the warrants issued in the February 2013 Preferred Stock Offering to be approximately \$5.4 million using the Black-Scholes pricing model.
+Also, upon issuance, we recognized approximately \$4.6 million as a one-time, non-cash deemed dividend related to the beneficial conversion feature connected to the preferred stock in the Preferred Stock Offering.

-Assumptions used in the valuation of the warrants issued in the Preferred Stock Offering are as follows:
+Assumptions used in the valuation of the warrants issued in the February 2013 Preferred Stock Offering are as follows:

-Risk-free interest rate 0.78 %
+Risk-free interest rate 0.78%

-Expected volatility 102.23 %
+Expected volatility 102.23%

 Expected life (in years) 5.0

-Expected forfeiture rate 0.0 %
+Expected forfeiture rate 0.0%

-Expected dividend yield 0.00 %
+Expected dividend yield 0.00%